Have a Family Help Fund Ready

 Put it where you can easily take it out.

 Honestly, I don’t put our help fund inside the bank.
 If somebody has a need, it is easier to take out.
-If it’s in the bank, it would be easy for you to deny somebody because it’s a hassle to go to the bank to make a withdrawal.
+If it’s in the bank, it would be easy for you to deny somebody because it’s a hassle to go to the bank and make a withdrawal.

 Budget your help fund.